Coleus: benefits, dosage, contraindications

-Coleus is a tropical plant related to the mint family, originating from Nepal, India, and Thailand.
-It bears green leaves surrounding a bright purple center.
+Coleus is a tropical plant related to the mint family, native to Nepal, India and Thailand.
+It has green leaves surrounding a bright purple center.
 It produces pale purple or blue flowers.
-The roots are harvested in the fall when forskolin concentration - its active component - is highest.
+The roots are harvested in autumn, when the concentration of forskolin — its active component — is highest.
 Its roots are used for their medicinal properties.
-Forskolin is a chemical compound (diterpene) responsible for most of its benefits.
+The forskolin is a chemical compound (diterpene) responsible for most of its benefits.
 It was named after the Finnish botanist Forskal.
-Traditionally in Ayurveda, preparations of Coleus species have been used for medical treatments of heart diseases, abdominal colic, respiratory disorders, urinary pain, insomnia, and other disorders.
-More recently, coleus is used to treat heart and respiratory disorders, such as asthma.
-Clinically, forskolin's effects on the heart, blood pressure, bronchi, and eyes are very promising.
+Traditionally in Ayurveda, preparations of Coleus species have been used for medical treatment of heart diseases, abdominal colic, respiratory disorders, urinary pain, insomnia and other ailments.
+Coleus has more recently been used to treat heart conditions and respiratory disorders such as asthma.
+From a clinical point of view, the effects of forskolin on the heart, the blood pressure, the bronchi and the eyes are very promising.

 Other name(s)